-The Z. Xu lab emphasizes on molecular structures of proteins and how structural insights lead to understanding of the underlying molecular mechanisms.
+The Z. Xu lab emphasizes molecular structures of proteins and how structural insights lead to understanding of the underlying molecular mechanisms.
 We use high-resolution X-ray crystallography to capture molecular images of proteins in action.
 These images will then serve as guides to help us design additional biochemistry and cell biology experiments to explore how conformational change and molecular interaction within protein structures lead to biological consequences.
 We have a particular interest in intracellular trafficking.
 Current research falls into two general areas: (1) Membrane curvature generation and budding by the endosomal sorting complex required for transport (ESCRT); and (2) Import of peroxisomal matrix and membrane proteins by the peroxins.

 Membrane curvature generation and budding by the ESCRTs